ibm-cloud-docs/power-iaas/additional-backup-strategies.md

 1. To begin, copy the file to the system that requires AWS and give it run permission.

-2. Enter the `cloud_setup -I` command to install the AWS CLI and all of the dependant RPMs.
+2. Enter the `cloud_setup -I` command to install the AWS CLI and all of the dependent RPMs.

 3. After the installation is complete, you must configure `awscli` for access to Cloud Object Storage and provide the correct region (where your bucket Cloud Object Storage is defined) in the `aws --endpoint-url` s3 command.
 In the following example, the **us-east** region is used: